Geonkick-Synthesizer/geonkick/README.md

 #### Requirements

-In order Geonkick to run there is a need for:
+In order Geonkick to run and operate correctly there is a need for:

 * GNU/Linux operating system
-* Jack server installed and running
+* Jack server installed and running at 48000 sample rate

 #### Install